Publications Related to Form 1120C

 Publication 51 (Circular A), Agricultural Employer's Tax Guide

-This publication contains information employers of agricultural workers (farmworkers) may need to comply with the laws for agricultural labor (farmwork) relating to social security and Medicare taxes, FUTA tax, and withheld federal income tax (employment taxes).
+Employers of agricultural workers use the information in this publication to comply with the laws for agricultural labor relating to social security and Medicare taxes, Federal Unemployment Tax Act (FUTA) tax, and withheld federal income tax (employment taxes).

 Publication 225, Farmer's Tax Guide